medegw01/RaccoonChessSigma/docs/code_of_conduct.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by submitting an [incident repoort](https://forms.gle/VdvWGnfLm7bNjURx8) or contacting the project team at michael.edegware@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by submitting an [incident report](https://forms.gle/VdvWGnfLm7bNjURx8) or contacting the project team on the [mailing list](mailto:michael.edegware@gmail.com?subject=[RaccoonChessSigma INCIDENT REPORT]%20<replace%20me%20with%20more%20specific%20subject>).
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.